What is Alkaline Phosphatase Test?

 Get A Second Opinion

-What is the Need for an Alkaline Phosphatase Test?
+What Symptoms May Indicate The Need For An Alkaline Phosphatase Test?

-The doctor may prescribe an alkaline phosphatase test for a routine health checkup.
+The doctor may prescribe an ALP Test for a routine health checkup.
 Because various diseases can affect ALP levels, the test is frequently performed in conjunction with other blood tests.
 Other tests may include a complete metabolic panel (CMP) or liver function tests to determine how well your liver functions.

 What happens during the Alkaline Phosphatase Test?

-A blood test will be done during an alkaline phosphatase test.
-During the Test, a healthcare provider will use a tiny needle to draw blood from a vein in your arm.
+An alkaline phosphatase test procedure will be during the Test, a healthcare provider will use a tiny needle to draw blood from a vein in your arm.
 After inserting the needle, a small amount of blood will be collected in a test tube or vial.
 You might feel a slight sting or discomfort when the needle goes in or out.
 This usually takes five minutes.

 The lab performing the Test determines the preparation for an alkaline phosphatase test.
 Some laboratories need you to fast (not eat or drink) for 6 to 12 hours before the Test.
 In addition, the ALP test is generally ordered in conjunction with other blood tests.
 Before these exams, you should typically fast for several hours.
 Your provider will notify you if there are any particular instructions to follow.